Intervals

 Operations

-Given an interval a,
+Given an interval a, you can check its type using:

 Interval.open(1, 5).isEmpty // false